Logo for Climate Social Science Network (CSSN)

 One specific example is shown in the brought to light by Unearthed (2021) investigations, which released information about how ExxonMobil continued to fight efforts to tackle climate change in the United States, despite publicly claiming to support the Paris climate agreement.
 The aviation sector is one of the strongest opponents of climate policy in Europe.
 The International Airline Group and the four European airlines with the largest disclosed CO2 emissions in 2019–Air France, KLM, Lufthansa,and Ryanair–regularly obstruct lobbying efforts on behalf of the climate.
 Despite publicly claiming to support reaching net zero carbon, they have actively opposed key domestic and EU aviation policies on climate, including the full inclusion of aviation in the EU Emissions Trading System, kerosene fuel taxes, and ticket taxes on flights (InfluenceMap, 2021).
 A more recent example is a complaint from Greenpeace Canada against the Pathways Alliance, which is a coalition of six of Canada’s largest oil sands producers.
 Greenpeace alleges that Pathways’ claim that they are actively reducing emissions and helping Canada achieve its climate targets are false and misleading.
 The Alliance tries to create the impression that it is a climate leader, despite its member activities such as advertising and/or openly speaking out against climate action and regulations in Canada.

-VIII.1 Has the organisation making the claim or helping a corporate entity making a claim lobbied in contradiction of that claim?
+8.1 Has the organization making the claim or helping a corporate entity making a claim lobbied in contradiction of that claim?

 If yes...